Skip to content

 When python -m build runs, setuptools-scm walks the git history, finds the nearest v* tag, and injects that value as the package version.
 No file editing is needed.

-2. Building and Publishing Python Packages
+2. Building and publishing Python packages

 Packages in this repository